microsoft/garnet/benchmark/README.md

 # Benchmarks

-This directory contains projects for benchmarking gar
+This directory contains projects for benchmarking Garnet.

 ## Resp.benchmark